How It Works

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
 They can also participate in their resident school district sports and extracurriculars as allowed by the Oregon School Activities Association.
-Students can also join school and Stride K12 online national clubs to connect with peers of like interests.
+Students can also join school and K12 online national clubs to connect with peers of like interests.